-Longboard: The range is from 8-feet to 12-feet.
-It is the traditional surfboard design that is perfect in catching waves.
-Longboards are recommended for the beginners as it helps them to execute padding techniques and turning basics.
+Longboard: The range is from 8 feet to 12 feet.
+It is the traditional surfboard design that is perfect for catching waves.
+Longboards are recommended for beginners as it helps them to execute padding techniques and turning basics.
 Pro-surfers perform a smooth surfing style with the use of a longboard.

-Fish board: Its structure idea came from the 1970’s kneeboard that shorter and wider than shortboards.
+Fish board: Its structure idea came from the 1970s kneeboard that is shorter and wider than shortboards.
 It comes with a rocker for paddling purposes that works well on flat sections of a wave.

 Gun board: This one performs well on huger waves with its extra length design.
-The package includes typically fins set up to handle very high speed while catching waves.
-Intermediate surfers can put their trust on gun boards.
+The package includes typically fins set up to handle very high speeds while catching waves.
+Intermediate surfers can put their trust in gun boards.

 Hybrid board: This type of board can be a combination of design elements coming from the two previous board types.
-Therefore, this might be the priciest surfboards in the market.
+Therefore, this might be the priciest surfboard in the market.

 You can ask the manufacturer about this feature.
 This is to make sure that the surfboard will never be ripped off when you began riding on it.
 See also if the board is intended for adults or children.